robj411/p2_drivers/README.md

 <span id="tab:vaccineeffects"></span>Table 3.1: Vaccine effects.
 The
-Time to develop immunity is the average time it takes a person to go from the Susceptible compartment to the Vaccinated equivalent compartment, such that the rate of transition is 1/21 per day.
+Time to develop immunity is the average time it takes a person to go from the Susceptible compartment to the Vaccinated equivalent compartment, such that the rate of transition is 1/28 per for the case of the SSV, which corresponds to receipt of a second dose with a four-week delay following the first dose.
 The Effectiveness against infection is one minus the relative risk of infection of a vaccinated person compared to an unvaccinated person.
 The Effectiveness against hospitalisation is one minus the relative risk of hospitalisation of a vaccinated person compared to an unvaccinated person.
 The Effect on transmission is one minus the relative infectiousness of an infectious vaccinated person compared to an infectious unvaccinated person.
 The Rate of waning is the rate at which the vaccine effects decay over time.
 Parameter choices were made to align with Whittaker et al. (2024).

 ## 3.4 Contact rates